Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 #### Designing the voting interface

+// Include goals.
+Do not include design cosiderations

 In order to design the voting interface, consideration had to be taken into account for the target audience.
 To ensure the solution remains accessible and the design language the same, the font used within the PowerPoint client was used within the voting interface.
 This font is Helvetica, a sans-serif font that is easy to read for people with low vision (Buultjens, 1999).
 This satisfies user requirement 6.
 In order to ensure consistency between the PowerPoint client and the voting interface, the same color pallet was used.
 This makes it easy to identify what answer corresponds to what color.
 The design is simple and displays the question being asked at the top of the screen, with the options to chose from bellow.
 This makes it easy for the user to understand what they are voting for and what options they have to chose from.